gir-ma/cse15l-lab-reports/Lab_Report_3/Bugs_and_Commands.md

 ./technical/911report/chapter-1.txt
 ```
 _example 2_<br>
 Let's say I want to find all files in the project that have "chapter" in their name.
-We can use the ```-name``` option with a wildcard:
+We can use the ```-name``` option with a wildcard:<br>

 ```
 girma@Gimma MINGW64 ~/Documents/GitHub/docsearch (main)
 $ find -name "*chapter*"